psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/graphical_user_interface.rst

     pyside6-designer

-The GUI design files are saved in the ``/OpihiExarata/src/opihiexarata/gui/qtui/`` directory typically as something akin to ``manual.ui``.
+The GUI design files are saved in the :file:`/OpihiExarata/src/opihiexarata/gui/qtui/` directory typically as something akin to :file:`manual.ui`.
 These files may be opened by Qt Designer and modified as needed.

 .. _technical-architecture-graphical-user-interface-building-ui-files: